solarkennedy/xkyle.com/content/post/2022-12-01-platform-abstraction-theory.markdown

    In the blog post, it really implies that having the option to pick a lower layer is the key to providing for the other 10% of your customers.
    Per the fundamental theory, one should address this 10% as late in the game as possible

+Don't build literally pierceable abstractions.
+Build separate offerings for different levels of abstraction.

 ## Agency vs Tenancy

 **Agency** is a measure of how much prior engagement is required to use a platform.
 For public providers, a low-agency service is one that requires upfront work (Quote, initial setup, sales consultation) before using the platform.
 For internal providers, a low-agency service might involves slack threads, tickets, or meetings before using the platform.
-A high-agency service is one where the platform owner isn't involved at all.
+A high-agency service is one where the platform owner isn't involved at all (self-service).

 Agency Extremes:

-- Extreme _agency_:
+- Extreme _agency_: Any provider with a free tier and no credit card required!
-- Extremely _low agency_:
+- Extremely _low agency_: Many SaaS products, anything that says "Contact Us" for a buy link.

 **Tenancy** is a measure of how shared or segmented the platform is for each customer.
 Multi-tenant environments include things like classic "shared webhosting".